BY SOFO ARCHON

 Life is made up of choices.

-We are continuously choosing which way to live, through our thoughts and actions — some of us do it knowingly, others unknowingly.
+We are continuously choosing which way to live, through our thoughts, words and actions—some of us do it knowingly, others unknowingly.

-By changing our thoughts and actions, we can change our entire life.
-It is therefore in our own hands to choose which direction to go, what qualities to cultivate, and what kind of life to lead.
+By changing the way we think, speak and act, we can change our entire life.
+It is therefore in our own hands to choose which direction to go, what inner qualities to cultivate, and what kind of life to lead.

 Whatever one wants to be, one can be.
 There are infinite possibilities in each and every person.
 Within us lies the choice to create the reality we wish to manifest in our lives, not only on a personal level, but on a collective as well.
-Within us potentially reside both the holiest person and the most wicked one at the same time.
+Within each one of us potentially reside both the holiest person and the most wicked one.

 After the grandson gave a thought about it for a minute or two, he asked his grandfather, “Which wolf will win?”
 The old man simply replied, “The one you feed.”